 1. What is a SplashMap?

-A washable, wearable, all weather map that’s been specially designed for the real outdoors.
-Made from a special fabric, our maps are durable and lightweight, designed to take and survive the punishment that the outdoors can throw at a map: mud, wind, snow and rain.
+A washable, wearable, fully personalizable all weather map or neck warmer (Toob); a better map for the outdoors.
+Made from a special selection of fabrics, our maps are versatile, durable and lightweight, designed to take and survive the punishment that the outdoors can throw at a map: mud, wind, snow and rain.

 2. Can I wash a SplashMap?

 A SplashMap is a washable, wearable and all weather map.
 Hang on.
 We’ve already said that.
 Yes, you can wash a SplashMap and we don’t mean a delicate hand wash either, simply chuck it in your washing machine on a warm wash, following the symbols on the map’s side tab of course, and it’ll come out pristine and ready for the next time you take it outside.

 3. Can I write or draw on a SplashMap?

 Yes you can!
 We have had a lot of success with Crayola washable markers, though other brands are available.
 We would always recommend that you test the marker for removal beforehand as we cannot guarantee your beautiful product against every washable pen!

 It’s simple, just head over to the SplashMaps store.
 There you can browse through the full range of destination maps that we stock.
 If that’s not quick enough, take a look at our list of stockists where you can go and buy a SplashMap right now, assuming the shops are open that is.

 We have dozens of destination maps that we hold in stock, based around Great Britain’s National Parks and other places that are great for getting outdoors and into.
 We also hold city maps, long distance trail, central European destinations and Atlas scale maps.

 6. I want my own map; can you make one for me?